nccgroup/sobelow/README.md

   * `--router` - Specify router location
   * `--exit` - Return non-zero exit status
   * `--format -f` - Specify findings output format
+  * `--quiet` - Return no output if there are no findings
+  * `--compact` - Minimal, single-line findings

 The `root` option takes a path argument: